 (Excerpted from Proprietress Holly Arnold Kinney’s “The Fort Cookbook”)

-Follow the recipe below to prepare a hearty bowl for yourself!
+Follow the recipe below to prepare a hearty bowl of posole this holiday – or winter – season!

 - Salt, to taste